Guy Fieri Helps Re-Open Planet Hollywood Restaurant At Disney Springs In Orlando [Videos]

 Planet Hollywood Before:

 The original Planet Hollywood restaurant has virtually stayed the same since its 1994 opening.
-The restaurant closed in January 2016 laying off 468 workers says the Orlando Sentinel.
+The restaurant closed in January 2016, laying off 468 workers according to the Orlando Sentinel.
 It was to re-open in June of that year, but due to “unexpected construction delays” it didn’t open until this weekend.
 While much has changed, some has stayed the same.
 Favorite menu items are still around as well as lots and lots of Hollywood memorabilia from classics like The Ten Commandments to the most recent like Deadpool.
 Here you’ll find items like geometric sweater worn by Matthew Broderick in Ferris Bueller’s Day Off and an ax used in The Shining.

 Planet Hollywood After: